 What is the future demand for a resource for this project?

-What is the total number of hours and cost for a resource assigned to the project.
+What is the total number of hours and cost for a resource assigned to the project?

-What tasks to not have a resource assigned.
+What tasks to avoid assigning resources to.

-During tracking – what is the remaining work on a task for a resource
+During tracking, what is the remaining work on a task for a resource?

 Looking at the view below, the G. C. Procurement manager is assigned to a quantity of work at the week level.
-The detail of the work is on the right side of the view and the total amount of work assigned to the resource is on the left.
-The shaded numbers at the top of each resource are the total number of hours for the timeframe.
-In the view below the week of January 16, G. C. Procurement is assigned to work 36 hrs.
-The 36 hours is distributed over 2 tasks.
+The detail of the work is displayed to the right and the total amount of work assigned to the resource is displayed to the left.
+The greyed numbers at the top of each resource are the total number of hours for the timeframe.
+In the view below, the week of January 16, G. C. Procurement is assigned to work 36 hrs.
+The 36 hours is distributed over 2 detailed tasks.